PandemiaProject/pandemia/README.md

 Accessed 31 OCTOBER 2022.

 ### Output Data
-Output data are stored in a configured output directory.
+Output data are stored in a output directory, configured by the user in the reporters section of the scenario configuration.

 ## Requirements